madsondeluna/procurator/README.md

 #### `command not found: python run_procurator.py`

-- Make sure you are in the `procurator-pipeline/` directory
+- Make sure you are in the `procurator/` root directory
 - Check that the Conda environment is activated: `conda activate procurator`
 - Try using `python3` instead of `python`